nchuramani/CLForBiasMitigation/Benchmarkwith RAF-DB/README.md

 python3 rafdb_eval.py
 ```

-This code reads the result text files and prints both the BWT scores and the mean/std of the accuracies & fairness scores of the experiments.
+This reads the result text files under ```results/``` and print BWT scores and the mean/std of the accuracies & fairness scores of the experiments.